Elevation: 9,414 ft

-From the pass, climb W up onto the Northeast Ridge.
-Follow the ridge crest SW to the scree-hump summit of Peak 9414.
+From the pass, climb west up onto the northeast ridge.
+Follow the ridge crest southwest to the scree-hump summit of Peak 9414.
 The terrain on this route is a combination of charred pines and live pines.
 There is a lot of burnt timber to maneuver around.
 The terrain gets rockier higher up.
-There are some talus/scree fields, but they can be avoided by staying in the forest.
+There are some talus/scree fields but they can be avoided by staying in the forest.
 There are some short, loose sections but, overall, navigating the charred blowdown is the most tedious element of this climb.
 The summit is a bare scree/talus summit.
-There were no signs of previous ascent, so I built a modest cairn on the high point.
+There were no signs of previous ascent so I built a modest cairn on the high point.
 The middle point seems to be the highest one.

-From the summit, descend SW through an open, burnt pine forest with only a few scattered snags left standing.
+From the summit, descend southwest through an open, burnt pine forest with only a few scattered snags left standing.
 The base is loose talus/scree and there are some ridge ledges to downclimb.
 Nothing too difficult.
-You will quickly reach the connecting saddle with Woods Peak, the next leg of this journey.
+You will quickly reach the connecting saddle with Woods Peak, the next objective of today’s 3-peak adventure.